flytzen/blog/_drafts/2018-04-13-single-package-json.md

 ```
     output: {
         path: path.resolve(__dirname, DIST_DIR),
-        filename: 'js/[name].js'
+        filename: '[name]/app.js'
     },
 ```
 which tells Webpack where to put the output.
 Note `[name]` parameter which tells Webpack to give each output file a different name.
-You could probably change that to `[name]/app.js` if you prefer to group the files by app.

 The full `package.json` is on [GitHub](TBD), but the key bit is just
 ```